BorisRado/azure-functions-serverless-tutorial/README.md

     -DartifactId=movies
 $ cd movies
 ```
 Add the required dependencies to the `pom.xml` file.
-In particular, add the regular dependencies as in a regular KumuluzEE application (core, jetty server, jax-rs, ...), and the Kumuluz serverless plugin.
+In particular, add the dependencies as in any regular KumuluzEE application (core, jetty server, jax-rs, ...), and then also add the Kumuluz serverless plugin.
 In the end, the file should look similar to the following one:
 ```yaml
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
          xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">